sailfishos/docs.sailfishos.org/Develop/Platform/Testing_Advice/README.md

 # Static code analysis with Coverity®

+*(This section contains instructions applicable with Sailfish SDK 3.11 and newer)*

 Coverity® is a static code analysis tool developed by the Synopsys company.
 It is also available through the service called [Coverity Scan](https://scan.coverity.com/), offered free of charge to open source projects.

 This section describes how the Coverity Scan service can be used with Sailfish SDK for C/C++ code analysis.